lukso-network/docs/docs/guides/getting-started.md

 ---
-sidebar_label: 'Setup'
+sidebar_label: 'Setup: create a wallet'
 sidebar_position: 2.1
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Setup
+# Create a wallet

 Let's get started by creating a wallet connected to the [LUKSO L14 test network](https://blockscout.com/lukso/l14).

+This Externally Owned Account (EOA) will be used to deploy and control your Universal Profile.

 You will also need some test LYX to follow the guides.

-You can request some via the [L14 faucet](http://faucet.l14.lukso.network/).
+You can request some via the [L14 faucet](http://faucet.l14.lukso.network/), after creating your wallet.

 <Tabs>